10,000 Years of Luxury

 The exhibition presents multiple narratives of luxury from ancient civilisations and their worship of the gods, to the exquisite finery of the 18th century French court of Versailles, as well as the ways in which the Industrial Revolution transformed both our interpretation and consumption of luxury goods.
 It will question what luxury means to us today amidst concerns about sustainable development in an age of globalisation and mass consumption, and evaluate ‘money can’t buy’ notions of personal freedoms such as leisure time and freedom of movement.

 Drawing on the collections of Musée des Arts Décoratifs and other French museums, including Musée du Louvre and Musée du Quai Branly-Jacques Chirac, this exhibition offers a rare chance to glimpse, revel in and evaluate true luxury.
-The exhibition is curated by Olivier Gabet, Director of Musée des Arts Décoratifs.
+The exhibition is curated by Olivier Gabet, Deputy Managing Director of Musée des Arts Décoratifs.

 Admission is included with your museum general admission ticket.

 Louvre Abu Dhabi Art Club Members visit for free.

 Inspired by the 10,000 Years of Luxury exhibition, Louvre Abu Dhabi will work with performers and artists to create priceless experiences with the theme ‘luxuries are what money can’t buy’.
 Part of this will celebrate the place of the Diva in the history of popular music through concerts led by local and international singers offering tributes to the great divas Umm Kulthum and Fairuz as well as exploring the idea of the diva today.
 The diva perhaps exemplifies a constant concept in the history of luxury, an objectified example of an intangible heritage form which moves through history from the exclusive world of the elite to the contemporary world of digital access and mass consumption.